List of Late Night with Conan O'Brien sketches: Celebrity Survey

 In this sketch, Conan has supposedly sent out questionnaires to celebrities and he reads their replies.
 Conan reads a question and then recites the answer that each of three celebrities gave.
 The answers of the first two celebrities are ordinary "straight" answers.
 The third is the gag answer and often relates to something unseemly about the celebrity.
 For example, to the question: "I like to think of my viewers as people who..."
 Brian Williams wrote "want to be informed."
 Meredith Vieira wrote "want to be my friend."
-Tony Danza wrote "have broken both arms and can't change the channel;" A running joke has the survey frequently including a question which is answered by O.J.
+Tony Danza wrote "have broken both arms and can't change the channel."
+A running joke has the survey frequently including a question which is answered by O.J.
 Simpson somehow referring to committing murder.
 To the question: "My favorite time of day is..."
 Evangeline Lilly wrote: "Dawn."
 Matt Lauer wrote "Twilight".
 O. J. Simpson wrote: "Murder O'Clock."
-A reply where Paris Hilton is the final respondent to a question has been used in every segment for at least the last four years, usually about her promiscuous dating habits.
+A reply where Paris Hilton is the final respondent to a question was used in every segment for at least four years running, usually about her promiscuous dating habits.
 O'Brien and bandleader Max Weinberg have been used as well, with answers that perceive O'Brien as a loser and Max as a pervert.
 Another running gag has both Larry King and Kirstie Alley answering, usually poking fun at Larry King's age and Kirstie Alley's weight.

 Reintroduced on The Tonight Show on June 5, 2009 and later reintroduced February 1, 2012 on Conan.

 Noches de Pasion con Señor O'Brien (Nights of Passion with Mr. O'Brien)

 A Spanglish telenovela parody, which Conan announces that they have made specifically for the NBC-owned Telemundo Spanish network.
 Conando (Conan with a fake mustache) is the hero of the piece, fighting mild villains to save the beautiful damsel in distress, usually from an abusive boyfriend or entering into a forced marriage, in most episodes.
 Each episode features a dramatic entrance, to which the villains bewilderedly ask "¿Conando?", the damsel swoons "¡Conando!" and to which Conan even more wildly replies "¡Si! ¡Conando!"
 In almost every sketch, Conando defenestrates the villains, making extensive use of stock footage.
-Quite often the sketch would include ridiculous phrases which you would not often use in daily conversation, but are common in Spanish-learning texts.
+Quite often the sketch would include ridiculous phrases which one would not often use in daily conversation, but are common in Spanish-learning texts.
 Also, on occasion, the sketch would include long and complicated speeches which are obviously and extremely voiced-over.
 Also, on occasion, the sketches would include long and complicated speeches which Conan himself would rapidly read off cue cards with the speed, grammar mistakes, pronunciation and agility of an advanced level high school Spanish student.

 Reintroduced on Tonight June 8, 2009, and performed many times on Tonight, Richter is introduced as Conando's sidekick Nachito, who always shows up when Conando is about to make love to the damsel, thus spoiling the romantic mood.
 In one sketch, the damsel did not end up with Conando but rather Mario Lopez.